 “Concordia, the Windsor Schools, Hamm, 1953-83” an E-Book

 The book is in two parts.
 The first is a narrative history.
-It starts by asking the question “why did British schoolchildren need schools in West Germany?”.
-The story sees the creation of the British Families Education Service, the first secondary schools and the opening of Windsor School n November 1953.
-In 1959 the school split into a boys´ and girl´s school.
+It starts by asking the question “why did British schoolchildren need schools in West Germany?”
+The story sees the creation of the British Families Education Service, the first secondary schools in 1947 and the opening of Windsor School in November 1953.
+In 1959 the school split into two, a kilometre or so apart.
 By 1981 the two schools remerged prior to closing in 1983.
-The second part is a series of chapters of the life of the school, including teachers, matrons, activities and sports and Anglo German relations.
-The book is part oral history with memories from former pupils and teachers supplementing considerable contemporary writings.
+The second part is a series of chapters of the life of the school, including teachers, matrons, activities and sports, Anglo German relations and the school bands!.
+The book is part oral history with memories from many former pupils and teachers supplementing considerable contemporary writings including the school magazines, Ambassador and Concordia.

-It provides key historical detail on a small but important part of the UK´s engagements in the Cold War.
+It provides key historical details on a small but important part of the UK´s engagement in the Cold War.

 2. from https://www.bfposchools.co.uk/archivepart3 (pdf also available at this webpage)